- How do I apply for a grant?

 Eligible applications are reviewed by specialists in relevant fields.
 Panels comprised of professional experts and practicing artists review application materials and make their determinations at panel meetings.
 Final notification is usually made in July of each year.

 Grant amounts generally range from $7,500 - $30,000.
-However, grant requests should be based up actual figures for annual salary (or artistic fee), tuition, thesis project costs,or film project costs, whichever is applicable, and require substantiation (letter of verification from nominator).
+However, grant requests should be based on actual figures for annual salary, artistic fee, tuition, or project costs, whichever is applicable, and require substantiation (letter of verification from nominator).
 Benefits (materials, housing, insurance, and transportation) may not be included in the grant request.
 Please note that the Foundation may not be able to fulfill your full request (although many requests receive full funding); however, the Foundation will never grant more than your request.
 It is up to you and your nominator to make sure your request is accurate and you ask for what you need.

 All grants are given directly to the organizations, not the individual.
 The organizations then disburse the money to the Award Winner.
 Each school/organization manages this differently based on its own internal system.
 However, the school itself may not take any administrative fees from the grant.